Ekambareswarar Temple (Kanchipuram)

-The temple has six daily rituals at various times from 5:30 a.m. to 10 p.m., and twelve yearly festivals on its calendar.
+The temple has six daily rituals at various times from 3:30~4:00 a.m. to 10 p.m., and twelve yearly festivals on its calendar.
 Panguni Uthiram festival celebrated for thirteen days during the Tamil month of Panguni (March - April) is the most prominent festival of the temple and the town.

 The present masonry structure was built during the Chola dynasty in the 9th century, while later expansions are attributed to Vijayanagar rulers.
 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.
 The temple is the largest and one of the most prominent tourist attractions in the city.

 Legend

-Legend has it that once Parvati, the consort of Shiva, wanted to expiate herself from sin by doing penance under the temple's ancient Mango tree near Vegavathi river.
+Legend has it that once Parvati, the consort of Shiva, wanted to expiate herself from sin by doing penance under a mango tree near Vegavati river.
 In order to test her devotion Shiva sent fire on her.
-Goddess Parvati prayed to her brother, Vishnu, for help.
-In order to save her, he took the Moon from Shiva's head and showed the rays which then cooled down the tree as well as Parvati.
+Parvati prayed to the god Vishnu.
+Vishnu brought the Moon whose rays cooled down the tree and Parvati.
 Shiva again sent the river Ganga (Ganges) to disrupt Parvati's penance.
-Parvati Request to Ganga and convinced her that both of them were sisters and so should not harm her.
-Subsequently, Ganga did not disturb her penance and Parvati made a Shiva Linga out of sand to get united with Shiva.
-The God here came to be known as Ekambareswarar or "Lord of Mango Tree".
+Parvati convinced Ganga that since they were sisters, she should not harm Parvati.
+Parvati worshipped a Shiva Linga out of sand to please Shiva.
+Ultimately, Shiva appeared before her as Ekambareswarar or "Lord of Mango Tree".

-According to another legend, it is believed that Parvati worshipped Shiva in the form of a Prithivi Lingam (or a Lingam improvised out of sand), under a mango tree.
-Legend has it that the neighboring Vegavati river overflowed and threatened to engulf the Shiva Lingam and that Parvati or Kamakshi embraced the Lingam.
+According to another legend, Parvati worshipped Shiva in the form of a Prithvi Lingam (or a Lingam out of sand), under a mango tree.
+Legend has it that the Vegavati river overflowed, threatening to engulf the Shiva Lingam; Parvati as Kamakshi embraced the Lingam.
 Shiva touched by the gesture materialized in person and married her.
 In this context he is referred to as Tazhuva kuzhainthaar ("He who melted in Her embrace") in Tamil.

-Tirukuripputhonda Nayanar, one of the 63 saivite saints, called nayanars was a washerman near the temple and he washed the clothes of all the Saivities.
-He was divinely tricked by God Shiva appearing as an aged brahmin and asked him to wash before dawn.
-At the same time Shiva made a cloudly evening.
+Tirukuripputhonda Nayanar, a nayanar saint, was a washerman near the temple and he washed the clothes of all the Saivities.
+He was divinely tricked by Shiva appearing as an aged brahmin and asked him to wash before dawn.
+At the same time, Shiva made a cloudly evening.
 On observing the approach of the evening, the washerman banged his head in a stone in disappointment.
 God appeared in his true form and graced his devotee.